Chart Color Schemes

 The labour market strength in Larapinta positions it well ahead of most Australian regions

-As of June 2025, there are 4,143 residents employed, with an unemployment rate of 4.3%, which is below the Rest of NT's rate of 5.9%.
-Workforce participation stands at 73.7% compared to the Rest of NT's 50.7%.
-Key industries include health care & social assistance, public administration & safety, and education & training.
-Health care & social assistance has a particularly strong presence with an employment share 1.3 times the regional level, while agriculture, forestry & fishing has limited presence at 0.3% compared to the regional average of 5.0%.
+There were 4,143 residents employed, with an unemployment rate 4.3% lower than the Rest of NT's rate of 5.9%.
+Workforce participation was high at 73.7%, compared to the Rest of NT's 50.7%.
+Key industries of employment among residents were health care & social assistance, public administration & safety, and education & training.
+Health care & social assistance had a particularly strong presence with an employment share 1.3 times the regional level.

-The area may offer limited local employment opportunities as indicated by Census data analysis showing a decrease in labour force and employment by 1.8% over a 12-month period, with unemployment remaining relatively stable.
-This contrasts with the Rest of NT where employment contracted by 1.7%, labour force fell by 1.8%, and unemployment fell marginally.
-Jobs and Skills Australia's national employment forecasts from May 2025 suggest potential future demand within Larapinta.
-Applying these projections to Larapinta's employment mix indicates local growth of approximately 7.0% over five years and 14.5% over ten years, although these are simple extrapolations for illustrative purposes and do not account for localized population projections.
+Agriculture, forestry & fishing had limited presence at 0.3% compared to the regional level of 5.0%.
+The area appeared to offer limited local employment opportunities based on Census data analysis.
+Over the 12-month period ending June 2025, Larapinta's labour force decreased by 1.8%, with a corresponding 1.8% decline in employment, leaving unemployment broadly flat.
+This contrasted with the Rest of NT where employment contracted by 1.7%, the labour force fell by 1.8%, and unemployment fell marginally.
+Jobs and Skills Australia's national employment forecasts from May 2025 projected national employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to Larapinta's employment mix suggested local growth of approximately 7.0% over five years and 14.5% over ten years, although these are simple weighted extrapolations for illustrative purposes and do not account for localized population projections.

 Frequently Asked Questions - Employment